 In 1929, a paper entitled “Sleeping with the Eyes Open” theorized that people in monotonous situations often tended to enter a sleep-like state without closing their eyes.
 Another example often cited is active disengagement in the workplace.

 We’ve all been there.
-You’re sitting in a meeting or a workshop, doing your best to focus—to pay attention—but despite your efforts, your mind keeps wandering off, fixating on the endless lists of things you need to do—or that you could be doing if you weren’t stuck in this room!
-Or you’re working through your online training when you realized that you’re at the end of the module and don’t have a clue what you just read.
+You’re sitting in a meeting or a workshop, doing your best to focus—to pay attention—but, despite your efforts, your mind keeps wandering off, fixating on the endless lists of things you need to do (or that you could be doing if you weren’t stuck in this room)!
+Or you’re working through your online training when you realize you’re at the end of the module and don’t have a clue what you just read.
 It happens innocently enough—one minute you’re focusing on training, and the next minute you’re thinking about picking up the dry-cleaning or booking a haircut.

 A recent Gallup poll reported that a mere 29 percent of American employees are engaged in their work.
 That means a staggering 71 percent of workers are either passively unengaged (working just hard enough to get by), or actively disengaged.
 Actively disengaged employees have been exposed as one of the biggest drains on company resources, morale, and profits—a reality companies can’t afford to ignore.

-Since eLearning can easily be tracked, you have the ability to gather more data on employee learning than ever before.
-To understand how effective your eLearning strategy is, all aspects of it must be measured.
+Since you can easily track modern learning, you have the ability to gather more data on employee learning than ever before.
+To understand how effective your learning strategy is, all aspects of it must be measured.
 Measurement will provide you the insight into where to invest training dollars to achieve the greatest return.
 Boost morale by acknowledging when employees graduate a topic or win a prize.
 Recognize and congratulate your top performers.

-Mobile technology is allowing eLearning to travel far beyond the borders of a classroom.
-Your employees can learn when it’s convenient, where it’s convenient, and can even access just-in-time learning while on the job.
+Mobile technology is allowing learning to travel far beyond the borders of a classroom.
+Your employees can learn when and where it’s convenient, and can even access just-in-time learning while on the job.

-It’s time to wake up and rethink eLearning.
-When combined, these four re-engagement techniques will give rise to a future where eLearning will help organizations like yours, achieve real knowledge transfer and translate that into proven business results.
+It’s time to wake up and rethink learning at work.
+When combined, these four re-engagement techniques will give rise to a future organizations like yours, achieve real knowledge transfer and translate that into proven business results.